ratnakar-asara/hello-world/test.md

 Please review instructions on setting up the [Development Environment](https://github.com/hyperledger/fabric/blob/master/docs/dev-setup/devenv.md).
 Follow the [network setup](https://github.com/hyperledger/fabric/blob/master/docs/Setup/Network-setup.md) steps.

-The installation of this is only necessary if you would like to create local network and execute the auction application using that network
+The installation of this is only necessary if you would like to create local network and execute the auction application using that network, Otherwise you can use [Bluemix](https://console.ng.bluemix.net/ ) service which providers 4 peer network along with membership service

 # Workflow
 Once the network is in place, start the application by executing the following: